What We Can Learn from the Spookiest Scene in the Bible

 “The least we can say is that the death of Jesus has effects on more than spiritual relationships,” writes John Piper.
 “What has just happened on the cross has to do with the one who holds the earth in his hand and can shake it.
 And the one who holds boulders between his fingers and can split them.
 The earth was shaken and rocks split by a sovereign earth-controller and a powerful rock-ruler.
 Human deaths don’t shake the earth and split rocks.
 God does.
 Rocks don’t have a mind of their own.
 They do what God bids them do.
 And they shook and split.”

-“When the centurion and those who were with him, keeping watch over Jesus, saw the earthquake and what took place, they were filled with awe and said, ‘Truly this was the Son of God!’”
-(Matthew 27:54).
-Those who had witnessed what had happened suddenly knew this wasn’t just an ordinary man.
+“When the centurion and those who were with him, keeping watch over Jesus, saw the earthquake and what took place, they were filled with awe and said, ‘Truly this was the Son of God!’” (

 Jesus changes everything.
 And this moment changed the course of history.
 It wasn’t just an earthquake and some rock-splitting.
 That’s certainly a phenomena.
 The risen saints walking around and talking definitely makes you think something unusual is happening.
 But, the temple curtain ripping is the real game-changer.
 Suddenly, the centurion and those looking on surely must of thought of all of Jesus’s claims during his public ministry.

 “I am the way, and the truth, and the life.
-No one comes to the Father except through me” (John 14:6).
+No one comes to the Father except through me” (

 “I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture.
 The thief comes only to steal and kill and destroy.
-I came that they may have life and have it abundantly” (John 10: 9-10).
+I came that they may have life and have it abundantly” (

 At that moment, the curtain separating God from man was removed.
 This temple curtain housed the Holy of Holies, or the earthly dwelling place of God’s presence.
 Once a year, it’s where the priest would go to make an animal sacrifice for the atonement of the people’s sins.
 Instantly, that was no longer necessary.
 We all have access to the Father through Jesus.
 Jesus bore our sins and made atonement for us.